ergzz/maths_exp/README.md

 BFS versions : uses Breadth-First search to find shortest path (version with a regular knight + version with arbitrary (a,b)-knight).

-DFS version : uses Depth-First search to find shortest path (not correct yet, should be more efficient than BFS for more complex cases).
+DFS versions : uses Depth-First search to find out if coordinates reachable or not (version with a regular knight + version with arbitrary (a,b)-knight).